 We took this particular picture during an outdoor wedding ceremony at Wolftrap Farm near Charlottesville, Virginia.
 That wedding venue is a lovely option for DC-based fiancés looking for a rustic marital event.
-It might be a stretch to say that Wolftrap Farm is in the Washington, DC metropolitan area, it is still easily reachable from downtown Washington.
-Brides, grooms, their families, their friends and the rest of their guests can get to the venue from the Nation’s Capital in less than two hours.
-Out-of-town attendees who arrive in the Washington, DC area at Dulles International Airport have an even shorter journey to get to Wolftrap Farm.
+It might be a stretch to say that Wolftrap Farm is part of the Washington, DC metropolitan area.
+However, it is still easily reachable from the heart of the Nation’s Capital.
+Brides and grooms, as well as their wedding guests, can get to the venue from DC in less than two hours.
+Out-of-town attendees who fly into Dulles International Airport have a similarly easy trip to Wolftrap Farm.

-If they are willing to make the trip from the Washington, DC area to Gordonsville, Virginia, future spouses and their wedding invitees will be rewarded with an absolute gem of a rural wedding venue.
-Wolftrap Farm’s elegant Manor House can accommodate nearly 60 guests; its front lawn, with its unparalleled view of the rolling foothills of the Southwest Mountains, makes a great site for tying the knot amid the beauty of nature; and the Pavilion, a former equipment barn, comes outfitted with a stage, a dance floor, lights and ceiling fans — everything needed for a rollicking post-ceremony reception.
+Future spouses willing to make the trip from Washington will be rewarded with an gem of a rural wedding venue.
+Wolftrap Farm’s elegant Manor House can accommodate nearly 60 guests.
+Its front lawn has an unparalleled view of the rolling foothills of the Southwest Mountains.
+That makes a great site for tying the knot amid the beauty of nature.
+The Pavilion, a former equipment barn, comes outfitted with a stage, a dance floor, lights and ceiling fans.
+A bride and groom who want rollicking post-ceremony reception have everything they need!

-We particularly enjoyed taking pictures of the ceremony portion of this marriage celebration was obviously the highlight of the day, photography-wise.
-The bride made her appearance by emerging from the Manor House, where she had gotten her hair and makeup done and where she had donned her beautiful wedding dress, walked between the rows of chairs arranged for the wedding guests and met her future husband at the altar.
-They stood facing one another, with the beautiful green mountains in the background, and took a few moments to just enjoy being in one another’s presence.
+As this photograph demonstrates, the ceremony portion of this marriage celebration was obviously the highlight of the day, photography-wise.
+The bride made her appearance by emerging from the Manor House.
+That was where she had gotten her hair and makeup done and where she had donned her beautiful wedding dress.
+She then walked between the rows of chairs arranged for the wedding guests and met her future husband at the altar.
+They stood facing one another for a few moments with the beautiful green mountains in the background.
+The soon-to-be-spouses took a few deep breaths and just enjoyed being in one another’s presence.

-It was during this lovely bride’s exchanging of vows with her husband-to-be on Wolftrap Farm’s front lawn that we captured this unforgettable image.
-The groom had just finished reading his vows, and his future wife was so moved by his words that she started grinning from ear to ear.
-At the same time, she was so moved that a single, solitary tear welled up in her eye and slowly ran down her cheek, and that is when we snapped this picture of her smiling and crying.
+It was when this lovely bride heard her husband-to-be’s vows that we captured this unforgettable image.
+The groom had just finished pledging himself to her for eternity.
+Understandably, his future wife was so overjoyed that she started grinning from ear to ear.
+At the same time, she was so moved that a single, solitary tear welled up in her eye.
+It then ran slowly down her cheek, and that is when we snapped this picture of her smiling and crying.